Historical Apoplexy · State Legislative Adaptations · Louisiana

 National Agricultural Statistics Service), demonstrating that the

-state's productive capacity, combined with its extraordinary
+state's productive capacity, combined with its commercial

-fishing and seafood industry — shrimp, crawfish, oysters, crab,
+fishing and seafood industry, shrimp, crawfish, oysters, crab,

-and Gulf fish — exceeds its population's food requirements.
+and Gulf fish, exceeds its population's food requirements.
 Food

 insecurity in Louisiana is a distribution problem, not a